 In spite of having great ideas, King was often criticised for not holding demonstrations against national issues previously taken up by the organization.
 He was further criticised for not dealing with the issue of AIDS because King was allegedly uncomfortable talking about condoms.

-11) He was suspended of the presidency of the SCLC in 2001, although it was only for a week.
-He was then reinstated as the president and promised to take active leadership of the organisation.
+11) He was suspended from the presidency of the SCLC in 2001, although it was only for a week.
+Once reinstated as president, he promised to take active leadership of the organisation

 12) In 2006, King founded the organisation called ‘Realising the Dream’.
-Which was later called as the ‘The King Centre’, an NGO to carry out the legacy of his parents.
+Later renamed as the ‘The King Centre’, an NGO to carry out the legacy of his parents.

 13) King’s march in Tennessee at the 40th anniversary of his father death.

 In 2008, at the 40th anniversary of his father’s death, King led a march in Memphis, Tennessee.
 Here he visited the Lorraine motel where his father’s assassination took place.
 This was his first visit to the place since his father’s death.
 He then placed a wreathe where his father had last stood.
 Subsequently, he delivered a speech where he urged the people to continue his father’s fight and advocated ‘Realising the Dream’ wherein he sought to eradicate poverty.

 In July 2008, Martin Luther King III and his sister Bernice King filed a lawsuit against their brother, Dexter King.
 Accusing him of transferring money from their mother’s estate to Martin Luther King Jr. Inc. An organisation presided over by their brother.
 The suit accused Dexter King of not informing his siblings about the company’s financial affairs.
 Dexter King then retaliated by filing a countersuit, which accused Martin and Bernice of misusing the assets of The King Centre.
 In October 2009, the King siblings settled the lawsuit in court and subsequently settled their differences.